Steps to Take When You've Maxed Out Your Credit Cards

 If you are in this situation, you may not make enough money to survive each month, and you will need to look for a long-term solution to the problem.
 It may mean that you need to go back to school or find a job that utilizes all of your skills.

 You may need to find a second job to help you clean up your debt.
 If your budget would work without all the extra debt payments, then a second job is a good fix for the problem, and you can quit once you are out of debt.
 You can also hold a yard sale or sell items online to raise money to pay off your debts.

 You should create a solid debt payment plan that allows you to focus your money so you can pay off your debts more quickly.
 First, you will need to catch up on all of your payments, and then you should apply any extra money you have to one debt at a time to clean it up more quickly.

-Some people work from smallest debt to largest; other people work from highest interest rate to lowest.
+Some people work from the smallest debt to largest; other people work from the highest interest rate to lowest.
 You can determine which one will help you the most.
-When you finish paying off one debt, you transfer all the money you were paying to next debt on your list.
+When you finish paying off one debt, you transfer all the money you were paying to the next debt on your list.

 Creditors and ask for a lower interest rate.
 If you cannot make a payment one month, you can contact them to see if they are willing to negotiate different payment terms.
 When you make these types of arrangements, you often close the accounts, and you will no longer be able to use the credit cards, even though you still need to make monthly payments until they are paid off.

 If you have student loans, you can put it on deferment for up to a year to allow you to try to get your other debt under control.
 If you qualify, you may want to transfer your credit card balances to credit cards with lower interest rates, but you must stop using your other credit cards first if you want this to work in your favor.
 Remember, don't close your credit cards until you have paid them off, as this can negatively affect your credit score.